hazelcast/dependabot-automerge/README.md

 ## How to configure automerging in your repository

 By default, the workflow will try to automerge PRs updating dependencies configured in [default-dependabot-automerge-whitelist.conf](https://github.com/hazelcast/dependabot-automerge/blob/master/.github/workflows/default-dependabot-automerge-whitelist.conf)
+You can override the settings for your repository by creating a `.github/workflows/dependabot-automerge-whitelist.conf` file on `master` branch of your repository.
+The file will be used instead of the default configuration.

+### Configuration file format

 Each line describes a dependency.

 - The first column (mandatory) is a pattern that the dependency name from a PR has to contain.
 - The second column (optional) contains maximum update type that will be automerged for a matching dependency.
 It has to be one of `major`, `minor` or `patch`.
 When the second column is omitted, it defaults to `patch` which means that only patch updates will be automerged (if they pass other of your PR checks).